DEV Community

 Enter fullscreen mode Exit fullscreen mode

-.Net part
+.NET part

-First of all, we need to register open telemetry metrics that we want to collect and add exporter.
+First of all, we need to register open telemetry metrics that we want to collect and add an exporter.
 AWS_LAMBDA_FUNCTION_NAME - environment variable that is managed by AWS.

 .AddOpenTelemetry()